 Like always, big NGOs and the elite will continue to co-opt emerging environmental movements in order to prop-up capitalism and continue economic growth through neoliberal environmentalism.

 But we can’t cheat the laws of thermodynamics.

-“The non-profit industrial complex with it’s interlocking directorate of behavior change, movement incubation, and networked governance agencies built this opportunity to propagandize reformist measures to tackle impossible goals while framing out the well funded and impending reality that fossil fools will do everything, absolutely everything they need to do to get their way.”
+“The non-profit industrial complex with it’s interlocking directorate of behavior change, movement incubation, and networked governance agencies built this opportunity to propagandize reformist measures to tackle impossible goals while framing out the well funded and impending reality that fossil fools will do everything, absolutely everything they need to do to get their way (Swifte).”

 “The primary commitment of the international community is to maintain the current social and economic system.
 The result is denial that tackling GHG emissions is incompatible with sustained economic growth.
-The reality is that Nation States and international corporations are engaged in an unremitting and ongoing expansion of fossil fuel energy exploration, extraction and combustion, and the construction of related infrastructure for production and consumption”
+The reality is that Nation States and international corporations are engaged in an unremitting and ongoing expansion of fossil fuel energy exploration, extraction and combustion, and the construction of related infrastructure for production and consumption (Spash)”

 “The Green New Deal would not achieve an economic transformation; rather, it would hitch its sustainable-infrastructure investment and taxation reforms to the existing economy.
 It would leave the private sector untethered, free to produce for profit rather than for quality of life.
-Inevitably, pressure would build to crank the dirty energy back up.”
+Inevitably, pressure would build to crank the dirty energy back up (Cox).”

 But you are taking it too far, it’s not going to be that bad everywhere

 We live in an interconnected world: social instability spreads easily, and impacts everyone.
-That’s why some countries spend lots of money on foreign aid, to try to keep regional instability controlled and contained.
+That’s a reason why some countries spend lots of money on foreign aid, to try to keep regional instability controlled and contained.